-The SC identified future work to address outstanding issues of JARPA during the 1997 Annual meeting (IWC, 1998b).
-The rest of this document deals with the progress made on these tasks by Japanese scientists.
+The SC identified additional work to address outstanding issues of JARPA during the 1997 Annual Meeting (IWC, 1998b).
+Furthermore some requests were made during the 2006 SC meeting to better clarify the JARPA survey methods and for revising bias in abundance estimate of Antarctic minke and humpback whales (IWC, 2006).
+The rest of this document reports the progress made on these tasks by Japanese scientists.
+Details of some of these tasks can be found in the original documents submitted to this meeting.

-The list of future tasks was as follow (IWC, 1998b):
+The list of these tasks was as follows (IWC, 1998b):

-1. Abundance estimate

-(i) Development method to correct bias of abundance estimate

-2. Stock structure

-- (i) Stock definition - (ii) Statistical analysis of mtDNA data considering the inclusion of school size as a covariate - (iii) Pilot study on nuclear DNA analysis on JARPA minke samples - (iv) Effort to obtain biological materials for genetic analysis from low latitude areas of the Southern Hemisphere - (v) External morphology/morphometry analysis - (vi) Examination of possible stock boundaries (geographical and temporal) in Areas IV and V
+- 1. Abundance estimate - (i) Development method to correct bias of abundance estimate - 2.
+Stock structure - (i) Stock definition - (ii) Statistical analysis of mtDNA data considering the inclusion of school size as a covariate - (iii) Pilot study on nuclear DNA analysis on JARPA minke samples - (iv) Effort to obtain biological materials for genetic analysis from low latitude areas of the Southern Hemisphere - (v) External morphology/morphometry analysis

-3. Biological parameters

-- (i) Segregation study - (ii) Recalculation of biological parameters by biological stocks - 4.
-Marine ecosystem and environmental change - (i) Meso-scale survey plan
+- (vi) Examination of possible stock boundaries (geographical and temporal) in Areas IV and V - 3.
+Biological parameters - (i) Segregation study - (ii) Recalculation of biological parameters by biological stocks - 4.
+Marine ecosystem and environmental change - (i) Meso-scale survey plan - 5.
+Matters requested in the 2006 SC Meeting

-At the 50th and 51st IWC/SC meetings, progress made in each of these tasks was presented (Government of Japan, 1998a; Fujise and Ohsumi, 1999).
-Since then further progress has been achieved.
+At the 50th and 51st IWC/SC Meetings, progress made in each of these tasks was presented (Government of Japan, 1998a; Fujise and Ohsumi, 1999).
+Since then further progress had been achieved as shown below.